 Enterprises continue to recognize the importance of proper division and microsegmentation within public cloud infrastructures.
 Microsegmentation groups the nodes in cloud environments by logical function, making it easier to apply security policies.
 If a node is compromised, microsegmentation limits an attacker’s ability to move laterally within the cloud environment.

-The increasing complexities of virtualization and the Cloud, not to mention increasing security controls, is driving a desire for improved efficiency, agility, orchestration, and consolidation of products and tools.
+The increasing complexities of virtualization and the cloud, not to mention increasing security controls, is driving a desire for improved efficiency, agility, orchestration, and consolidation of products and tools.
 From a security perspective, application programming interfaces (APIs) pose both an opportunity and a threat.
-One of the largest technology threats in the Cloud today is insecure APIs.
+One of the largest technology threats in the cloud today is insecure APIs.
 It’s not unusual for insecure APIs to be used in a rush to deploy a new cloud application.
 Moving too fast can cause a developer to use a service that hasn’t been vetted appropriately—leading to a variety of security risks.
 Similarly, assigning a broad range of permissions to an API creates the potential for an attack to have a large impact on an organization’s applications, data, and assets.
 An important trend right now is securing APIs and using them to increase an organization’s defensive security posture.

 Faced with the threats and opportunities outlined above, businesses are taking cloud security into their own hands.
 Enterprises are increasingly focusing on engineering their own platform-as-a-service (PaaS) stacks to provide a layer of abstraction between their applications and public IaaS offerings.
 This essentially allows them to retain control and independence while reaping the benefits of cloud economics.
 Central to the success of this endeavor is the ability to provide a set of consistent, appropriate security controls across multicloud venues, all while retaining full control and visibility at the PaaS level.
+Organizations can accomplish this by nurturing a DevSecOps culture, which allows them to maintain velocity without compromising security by integrating security at every stage of development.

 As organizations increasingly use cloud services as the foundation for their infrastructure and application stacks, the risk of a breach rises—and cloud security must evolve to keep pace with such growth.